-Join Peggy Fisher for an in-depth discussion in this video Abstract discrete math, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Abstract discrete math, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Abstract Math Problems.…Abstract math provides the conceptual background…and theory that justifies…the way math is used in applications.…Abstract math requires conceptual reasoning…about abstract ideas, as well as manipulating symbols,…particularly, understanding and constructing proofs.…In doing abstract math, you state theorems and prove them…mostly in the context of mathematical ideas.…The level of abstraction allows for solving complex problems…by breaking them down into smaller problems.…